IBM/z_ansible_collections_doc/source/collections_content/collection-life-cycles.rst

 Collection Life Cycles
 ======================

-As part of **Red Hat Ansible Certified Content for IBM Z**, customers have access to supported versions.
 This offering publishes a product life cycle for all **Ansible for IBM Z** collections so that customers and partners can properly plan, deploy, support, and maintain the automation that they use.

-This product life cycle encompasses serviceable periods for each version, the life cycle phase which identifies the various levels of maintenance over a period of time from the initial release date and an explanation of the severities.
+The product life cycle encompasses serviceable periods for each version, the life cycle phase which identifies the various levels of maintenance over a period of time from the initial release date and an explanation of the severities.